 The Transportation Security Administration's PreCheck program costs $85 but lasts for five years, and it’s worth the price to save time at airports and avoid delays, says Michael McGilligan, general manager of the Hilton Chicago O'Hare Airport hotel.
 The program lets approved travelers use separate, expedited security lines.
 They can also keep their shoes, belts, and light jackets on when passing through security.
-According to TSA, 97 percent of passengers in the program waited less than five minutes to clear security in September 2017.
-In addition, membership means no longer having to remove liquids or laptops from carry-on bags in order to get cleared by security.
+The agency says, 93 percent of passengers in the program wait less than five minutes to clear security.
+In addition, membership means no longer having to remove liquids or laptops from carry-on bags to get cleared by security.

 Grainne Kelly, a former travel agent, says if travelers would prefer to check a bag but don't want to pay the fee, they may be able to check a roll-aboard carry-on bag for free at the gate.
 "Wait until everyone else boards the flight with their carry-ons, as the plane will likely run out of room for bags, and the attendant will then check your carry-on for free," says Kelly.
 "Always ask at the gate if there's room for your bag, or if they could check it.
 They're usually happy to check it."

 Many hotels have day rooms that can ease the strain of a long layover, particularly when traveling with kids, McGilligan says.
 "For a fraction of the typical rate, you can spend four to five hours freshening up for the next leg of your trip, rather than sitting at the airport trying to keep track of the kids."
 The day rooms at the Hilton Chicago O'Hare, for instance, can be booked for $109.